Vopaaz/checkpointing/docs/docs/index.md

 on the same set of arguments
 - are somewhat "experimental", so it involves a lot of code changes back and forth

-Such use cases are very common in the preliminary stage of machine learning projects, for example.
+For example, such use cases are very common in the preliminary stage of machine learning projects.

 ## Installation